ISEDemoLab/ISE_in_MultiCloud_Webinar/json/ReadMe.md

       //   "value": "Delete"
       // },
 ```
-Also comment out (or delete) the following lines in the template file:
+Also delete the following lines in the template file (The lines to delete are marked with `//` in the text below.):
 ```
     "resources": [
         {